 For example, it’s not unusual to see people enter therapy because they are experiencing symptoms of depression or anxiety, and through a few sessions it may become clear that these symptoms are related to something more specific like unprocessed trauma.
 Symptoms of trauma can be difficult to pinpoint yourself since they can develop over time.
-But if you come to the understanding that this is related to your current challenges and issues, you could start looking for counsellors who specialize in trauma therapy in Vancouver.
+But if you come to the understanding that this is related to your current challenges and issues, you could start looking for counsellors who specialize in trauma therapy.
 Therapists with trauma listed under their specializations will be able to address related issues like depression or anxiety as well, and they will also approach sessions with training in trauma-informed or trauma-trained care.

 Some other popular specialization categories on First Session include:

 In British Columbia, three types of therapists are regulated by law—psychiatrists, psychologists and social workers.
 This means that they must meet certain education and training requirements to practice under those titles, and they must be registered and licensed by the relevant governing body (known as a college) for their designation.

 Psychotherapists, therapists or counsellors in BC do not yet have the same regulations overseeing them—regulations are coming soon for the title of Counselling Therapist.
 Look for titles like Registered Clinical Counsellor (RCC) or Certified Clinical Counsellor (CCC).
 These are credible practitioners that belong to self-governed professional associations.
 There are other titles overseen by associations across BC—take some time to review them and their requirements if you come across other titles.
 You could also receive psychotherapy or counselling therapy from another regulated practitioner, like a psychologist or social worker.

 First Session carefully vets all therapists and counsellors to ensure they meet requirements in their region and are certified by the correct legal or self-governing bodies.